Weplay: Company

 Weplay was headquartered in New York City with a west coast office located in Long Beach, California.
-Stephen Hansen (Geocities, Universal) served as CEO.
+Stephen Hansen (GeoCities, Universal) served as CEO.
 The company launched as a startup in late 2007 under the name ‘Made the Cut,’ and changed to Weplay at launch in March 2008.
 It was conceived as a joint venture between Creative Artists Agency, the venture capital arm of New York-based hedge fund Pequot Capital (now known as FirstMark Capital) and MLB Advanced Media, Internet arm of Major League Baseball.
 Weplay partnered with several national youth sports organizations, including Pop Warner (football), the Amateur Softball Association, the Positive Coaching Alliance and the National Association of State Games to make Weplay the official social network service provider and partner for some of these YSOs.
 Weplay raised another $8.6M in August 2008, with several professional athletes having a financial stake in the company.
+It acquired Fastpoint Games in 2012.

 Its customer base, technology, and coaching assets were acquired in 2013 by TeamSnap for under 5 million dollars.